Simulation of diffusion networks: multi- and dis- adoption

 # Identifying double adopters

-# If there are no adopters, returns an empty list
+# If there are no double adopters, return an empty list

 if (length(ids) == 0)